Meet The Rising Star Behind The Cover Of The June 2022 Issue Of Model & Mode Magazine: Kristin Venae

 The downside to being a model?

-What has been the most memorable experience of your life as a model so far?
+What has been the most memorable experience of being in the modelling industry so far?

-I’m guessing you’ve been in the industry for a few years now, what has been the most valuable lesson you’ve learned.
+What has been the most valuable lesson you’ve learned while in the modelling industry.
 This can be about the industry or about yourself.
-Or both!

 What are your future plans?
 Inside your career or out of it.